BillDietrich/fake_contacts_2/README.md

 <img src="UsingTheApp.jpg" width="190" height="400" />

+The contacts database contains some fields (email, phone, address) which contain labeled values where the LABEL can be a standard value (home, work) or any invented value, and some standard fields (name, company, title, avatar).
+The first part of this app's page specifies invented values to be put in email/LABEL, phone/LABEL, address/LABEL.
+THe middle part of this app's page (the check-boxes) specifies which of the standard fields are to be modified.

 The default values should be sensible.

-So, just install and launch the application, and click the "Select Unused Fields" button.
+So, just install and launch the application, and click the "Scan Fields of All Contacts" button.
 The system should ask you to grant Contacts permission to the application.
-Then the check-boxes will be set to reflect what fields are unused in **all** contacts.
+Then the check-boxes will be set to reflect what fields are unused in **all** contacts; a box is checked if no contact has data in that field.

+[WARNING: If you change the check-boxes, you could lose data in the next step.]

 Click the "Fill Selected Fields" button.
+Then the invented fields for **all** contacts will be set (new email, phone and address values labeled as "LABEL" will be created), and checked fields for **all** contacts will be set.

-Then the selected fields for **all** contacts will be modified.
-Launch your usual Contacts app and open any contacts to see the new information.
+Launch your usual Contacts app and open any contact to see the new information.
 Note: it may take a couple of minutes to update the contacts.

+[WARNING: If you change the check-boxes, you could lose data in the next step.]

-If you wish, click the "Clear Selected Fields" button to delete the selected information from **all** contacts.
+If you wish, click the "Clear Selected Fields" button to delete the checked field and "LABEL" fields from **all** contacts.
 Note: it may take a couple of minutes to update the list.
 You also could use your normal Contacts app to delete the information manually at any time, without causing any problem.

 You could uninstall this app after creating the fake information, without causing any problem.